ultrabug/py3status/docs/dev-guide/the-py3-helper.md

 Retrieve a value for the module.

-### storage_items()

-Return key, value pairs of the stored data for the module.

-Keys will contain the following metadata entries:
-- '_ctime': storage creation timestamp
-- '_mtime': storage last modification timestamp

 ### storage_keys()

 Return a list of the keys for values stored for the module.